Balaj-dev/Balaj-dev/README.md

 🔐 Cybersecurity enthusiast | Google Cybersecurity Certified
 🎓 DAE in ICT @ CTTI Pakistan
-💻 Python • Networking • Security Tools
+💻 Python • Networking • Security

 I build practical security-focused tools and explore how systems work at a low level — from networks and protocols to encryption and backend logic.